 Heat up a skillet.
 Add sugar, salt, oyster sauce, fish sauce, and a little water.
 Mix them with a spoon.

-Add the shredded chicken and stir constantly until it has well absorbed the flavors.
+Add the shredded chicken and stir constantly until it absorbs the flavors well.

 Step 3: Make The Omelet